jackielii/pgbouncer-fdw-issue/README.md

 1. set up 2 databases: `db1` and `db2`
 2. setup pgbouncer that connects to both in `transaction` pooling mode.
 See [pgbouncer.ini](pgbouncer.ini)
-3. create a foreign table in `db2` that connects to `db1` using postgres_fdw
+3. connect to `db2` via pgbouncer and creates foreign schema connects to `db1` using postgres_fdw
-4. open a connection to `db1` using pgbouncer
-5. run a query in `db1`
+4. open a connection to `db1` via pgbouncer and run a query in `db1`
-6. error occurs because wrong default schema is used
+5. observe an error occurs because wrong schema is used

 ## Why this happens: (my theory)